Fred A. Leuchter: Charges of practicing without a license

 In 1991 Leuchter faced charges of practicing engineering without a license issued by the Board of Registration of Professional Engineers and of Land Surveyors, which regulates professional engineers, a violation of Massachusetts law.
 As a result of those charges, Leuchter signed a consent decree with the board, in which he stated that he was not and had never been registered as a professional engineer, despite having represented himself as one.
 He settled with prosecutors by serving two years of probation and agreeing to stop disseminating documents in which he presented himself as an engineer, including the Leuchter report.
 In a speech given over a year later, Leuchter claimed that:

 a spurious criminal complaint was filed against me in the Massachusetts court system with the intent of destroying my reputation by putting me in prison for three months.In point of fact, a license is not required in Massachusetts, or any other state, unless the engineer is involved in construction of buildings, and is certifying compliance with specifications.
 There is also a statutory exemption for engineers who do not deal with the general public.As confirmation of the spurious nature of this charge, it should be pointed out there are more than fifty thousand practicing engineers in Massachusetts, of whom only five thousand are licensed.
 Although the state's licensing law has been in effect since 1940, there has been no record of any prosecution for this offense.

-In fact, the Board of Registration of Professional Engineers and of Land Surveyors licenses the following engineering professionals as of 2017: